What is a NEMA 5-15 Plug?

 Types of NEMA connectors for electrical devices

-NEMA system connectors connect electronic devices to power supply.
+NEMA system connectors connect electronic devices to the power supply.
 They're used for Alternating Current (AC) or Direct Current (DC).
 There are different types of connectors based on different ratings.

 There are two basic classifications of NEMA connectors: locking connectors and non-locking connectors.